 “How can I be a schoolteacher—wouldn’t that be a waste of my expensive education?
 Wouldn’t I be squandering the opportunities my parents worked so hard to provide?
 What will my friends think?
 How will I face my classmates at our 20th reunion, when they’re all rich lawyers or important people in New York?
 (Deresiewicz, 18th paragraph)

 The great thing about the author’s way of thinking, in an effort to convince his audience, is that, he used language with the tone of doubt in his questions, to show the fear that prevents elite students from taking decent jobs such as teaching.
+[Ah – good.
+Here you’re analyzing how Deresiewicz is attempting to persuade his reader.]
 The fear of wasting an Ivy League education on a teaching job and the fear of taking a job that is less respectful compared to friends that have high respected jobs are reasons why elite educated students refuse jobs with decent pays, such as a school teacher.
 These fears close a whole universe of opportunities, and they miss their true calling.
 In other words, the author is saying that, even if these students want to take decent paying jobs, they can’t, because of the fear of what people will think or say about them, this is why the author said, “Universe of opportunities closes,” and they miss their, “True calling.”
 The author’s ability to use language and questions as reasons to convince his audience of his claims, shows that the author applied a great deal of thoughts before deciding on the right question, words, language and emotion to use, in an effort to appeal to, and convince his audience.

 The author made good use of language using reasons to appeal to his reader’s emotion by saying; one can be a school teacher, a community organizer, a civil rights lawyer or an artist and still live a very comfortable happy life.
 The language used in this statement, is a brilliant thought process, Deresiewicz used to expose and convince elite students (audiences) that jobs such as teaching and community organizing can provide decent wages and living.
+[I’m not sure how Deresiewicz would be convincing these students simply by telling them that he thinks this is true.]
 The statement is also a logical strategy Deresiewicz is using to appeal to the emotions of non-elite students (audiences) letting them know that they are blessed with the opportunity and ability to accept these jobs without any fear of what friends will say.
 The author did an amazing job using language and reasons to appeal to the emotions of all types of audiences, because his thoughts and statements are well organized in such a way that it’s a win-win for anyone that reads it, be a school teacher, an elite student/graduate or a non-elite student/graduate, parents, or a non-educated individual, there is something positive for everyone to take away from the 17th and 18th paragraph, as well as the whole entire article.

 Part Two